-- Explain major factors in the development of a globalised food supply, and demonstrate adaptations of selected food from earlier cuisines through practical activities. - Describe patterns of change in Australia's food industries and cultures, and use foods indigenous to Australia and those introduced through migration in the preparation of food products.
+- 1. Explain major factors in the development of a globalised food supply, and demonstrate adaptations of selected food from earlier cuisines through practical activities. - 2.
+Describe patterns of change in Australia's food industries and cultures, and use foods Australia and those indigenous to through introduced migration in the preparation of food products.